blakeohare/crayon/Tutorials/intro-intermediate/index.md

 }
 ```

-Now it's time to compile.
-Simply invoke `crayon` from the command line followed by the build file path:
+To compile, invoke `crayon` from the command line.
+Pass the .build file path as an argument.

 ```
 C:\Stuff\HelloWorld> crayon HelloWorld.build
 ```

-And if all is well, you'll see this appear in the command line:
+If all is well, "Hello, World!" will appear in the command line:

 ```
 Hello, World!